 Te Pōkaitahi Reo Māori (Reo Rua) [Kaupae 2] | NZ Certificate in Te Reo Māori [Level 2] is designed to provide ākonga (students) with the language skills required to communicate, with little support, in familiar everyday contexts, and in Māori environments where you feel comfortable.

 Successful completion of this certificate allows you to enrol in Te Pōkaitahi Reo Māori (Reo Rua) [Kaupae 3] the following semester/year.

 - Beginners [Level 2] Te Reo Māori

-- Māori and marae activities (may include noho marae)
+- Māori and marae activities (includes noho marae)

 - Class-based activities